tingyuyang/lcPython_practice/README.md

-# leetcode practice
+# LC Python Practice
-leetcode coding practice
+LC
 * in Python
 * with note for future reference/review
 * online solution at the end, in the comment section